nnntt/SwitchNet/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 SwitchNet is a framework to accelerate relation extraction and lifelong learning research.
-Adaptively continuously learn and extract different forms and classes of relations.
+Adaptively continuously learn and extract different forms and new classes of relations.
 It is a preview.
 The detailed descriptions are still in the making.
 <span><img src="./pic/1563457299.896178.png" alt="network" width="10%"></span>
 ### Contents